ricardomonte/HTML_Forms/README.md

 # HTML_Forms

-This project is based on the real Youtube website.
-It was design in order to practice HTML and css.
-It has a basic structure, such us a navbar, a section, an aside and a footer.
+This project is based on the real Mint sing up website.
+It was designed in order to practice HTML Forms and CSS. it has a basic structure such a navbar, section and footer.

 ![website screenshots](/img/screenshot.png)